To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Experiments

-Firstly, images with 90 percent random missing entries are tested.
-Two cases are considered, which are without noise and under Gaussian noise with mean $0$ and variance $0.01$.
-Some original and observed images can be seen in the left two columns in Fig. \ref{fig:imgcompletion}.
-For the proposed algorithms, the Laplacian is generated as (\ref{eqn:graphdef}).
-The first two weighting matrix are with elements $\bm{W}_{i,j}^{(d)} = \text{exp}(|i-j|^2)$, and the third one is set as an identity matrix.
+Firstly, images with 90 percent random missing entries are tested. {Two cases are considered: one without noise and the other with $10\%$ salt-and-pepper noise \cite{ng2006salt}, which is used to model outliers.} {These constitute challenging conditions for recovery; in particular, even without missing entries, the noise alone reduces the image SNR to approximately 14dB.} Some original and observed images in no noise case can be seen in the left two columns of Fig. \ref{fig:imgcompletion}.
+For the proposed algorithms, the Laplacian is generated using (\ref{eqn:graphdef}).
+The first two weighting matrices are with elements $\bm{A}_{i,j}^{(d)} = \text{exp}(|i-j|^2)$, and the third one is set as an identity matrix.
+The reason is that the spatial smoothness only exhibits in the columns and rows of an image, but can be barely found among the RGB layers.
+Similarly, for GraphTT-fold, the same weighting matrix is applied on the first two modes only, as folding brings pixels from different regions into different dimensions, making it challenging to establish correlations between pixels in higher dimensions.
 The initial ranks are set as $[1,64,3,1]$ for both GraphTT-opt and GraphTT-VI.
 For GraphTT-opt, $\beta_0$ is set as $2$ for the clean data and $100$ for the noisy data.

-The PSNR and SSIM of the recovered images without noise are listed in Table \ref{table:90mrclean}.
-As can be seen, the two proposed algorithms GraphTT-opt and GraphTT-VI achieve the top two performances most of the time.
-In general, the two proposed algorithms perform similarly, and GraphTT-VI achieves an average $0.32\text{dB}$ higher PSNR but $0.001$ lower SSIM than GraphTT-opt.
-In comparison, GraphTT-VI achieves an average $0.98$ higher PSNR and $0.030$ higher SSIM than PTTC, which is the third best.
-For the 'couple' and 'facade' image, GraphTT-VI even achieves $1.38/1.60\text{dB}$ higher PSNR and $0.037/0.040$ higher SSIM than the third best PTTC and FBCP, respectively.
-The superior performance of the proposed algorithms on these two figures can also be visualized in the top two rows of Fig. \ref{fig:imgcompletion}.
+The PSNR and SSIM of the recovered images without noise are listed in Table \ref{table:90mrclean}. {As can be seen, both GraphTT-opt and GraphTT-VI achieve comparable performance to the deep learning (DL) based method---DPS, and rank the top two among tensor-based methods.} In general, the two proposed algorithms perform similarly, and GraphTT-VI achieves an average {$0.43\text{dB}$} higher PSNR and {$0.004$} higher SSIM than GraphTT-opt.
+In comparison, GraphTT-VI achieves an average {$1.13\text{dB}$} higher PSNR and {$0.037$} higher SSIM than PTTC, which is the third best {among tensor-based methods}.
+For the 'couple' and 'facade' image, GraphTT-VI achieves significantly better performance, surpassing the third best methods---PTTC and FBCP---by $1.38/1.57\text{dB}$ in PSNR and $0.035/0.040$ in SSIM, respectively.
+The superior performance of the proposed algorithms on these two images can also be visualized in the top two rows of Fig. \ref{fig:imgcompletion}. {In particular, while DPS produces images that appear sharp at first glance, it tends to generate details that not necessarily appear in the original images.
+For example, in the 'couple' image, the lady appears stronger and is dressed in brown, whereas in the ground truth, she is wearing dark green.} For GraphTT-fold, it performs worse than GraphTT-VI without folding.
+This is because the graph information cannot be fully utilized under folding.
+Such disadvantage is clearly illustrated in the recovered 'facade' image at the end of the second row in Fig. \ref{fig:imgcompletion}.